RoastSlav/NewsAggregator/README.md

     - Introduce email notifications or push notifications for subscribed users.
 - **Content Recommendations**
     - Implement a recommendation system using collaborative or content-based filtering algorithms to suggest related articles based on user history.
-- **Article Summarization**
-    - Use Natural Language Processing (NLP) libraries (e.g., spaCy, Golang text analysis packages) to generate article summaries.
-    - Add an endpoint (`GET /articles/{id}/summary`) to provide the summarized version of an article.